-Here’s an explanation on MHL and how it works with your TV
+Meet MHL, the easiest way to wire your phone to your TV

-Thanks to Google’s Chromecast, and a host of other options, wireless streaming from your phone to your TV has never been easier.
-However, if you’re looking for something a bit more reliable — and with a few more options — you may want to utilize a little known technology called MHL.
-Using an MHL connection to wire your phone directly to your display via HDMI may not be as convenient as wireless streaming but, for a variety of reasons, it can be an enticing option.
+Thanks to Google’s Chromecast and a host of other options, wireless streaming from your phone to your TV has never been easier.
+But if you’re looking for something a bit more reliable — and with a few more options — you may want to utilize a little known technology called MHL.
+Using an MHL connection to wire your phone directly to your display via HDMI may not be as convenient as casting or mirroring wirelessly, but for a variety of reasons, it’s an enticing option.
 The thing is, many people are unaware the technology even exists.

 For those looking to figure out what those three little letters on your TV or A/V receiver’s HDMI input actually do, we’re here to lay it out for you.
 The following covers all the basics of MHL so you can take full advantage of the technology and its capabilities.
 Now let’s get to sending all the coolest stuff on your phone to your TV — the old fashioned way.